Interview by Marko Syrjälä

 Oh, Doro Pesch, that’s right, she was there.
 Of course, when I used to see Doro [back in the day], she was quite young then, she has grown up now, she’s probably got children and all things, you know.
-I don’t know since I never knew Doro because it sort of happened just after my MOTÖRHEAD thing.
-Then when I went with FASTWAY, we went to America because England didn’t wanna know.
-The fans didn’t like me leaving MOTÖRHEAD, you know, although it wasn’t really my idea although everybody said it was my idea, IT WAS NOT, but you know it’s in the past.
+I don’t know since I never knew Doro because it happened just after my MOTÖRHEAD thing.
+Then when I went with FASTWAY, we went to America because England didn’t want to know.
+The fans didn’t like me leaving MOTÖRHEAD, you know, although it wasn’t my idea, everybody said it was my idea, IT WAS NOT, but you know it’s in the past.

 Obviously, you’ve been in contact with the current lineup of MOTÖRHEAD in recent years, but when was the last time that you saw Philthy Animal Taylor?

 In 2002, I was in Los Angeles and went to see him.
 We had a cup of tea and got together, and then all three of us [Lemmy, Philthy, and Eddie] got together briefly, but it was nice.
 But that was it because he lives there and I had to come back to London, you know.

 Do you know what Philthy is up to these days?